If you need assistance because the document you need is not available in a format you can access, please contact us.

 All navigation on this site is fully accessible without Javascipt, Cascading Style Sheets or graphical images.
 The navigation is accessible to screen readers.

 Images on this site have meaningful alternative ‘alt' tags which can be read by screen readers.

 Accessibility of this website is very important to the Office of the Australian Information Commissioner.
-If you have any problems using this site or have any comments, feedback or questions, please provide feedback through the feedback form in bottom right hand corner of every page or email email@example.com
+If you experience problems using this site please send any comments, feedback or questions by email to email@example.com